FelipeMaced0/vanilla-state/README.md

 </div>
 ```

-would produce the following object state
+Vanilla State will generate this state object:

 ```json
 {